Abu Bakr al-Shibli

-Shaykh Abu Bakr Shibli (أبو بكر الشبلي; 861–946) was an important Sufi of Persian descent, and a disciple of Junayd Baghdadi.
+Abu Bakr al-Shibli (أبو بكر الشبلي; 861–946) was an important Sufi of Persian descent, and a disciple of Junayd al-Baghdadi.
 He followed the Maliki school of jurisprudence (fiqh).

 Biography

-Abu Bakr Shibli was born in Samarra, although his family was of Turkic origin from the village of Shibliyah in Osrushana, Transoxania.
+Abu Bakr Shibli was born in Samarra, although his family was of Iranian origin from the village of Shibliyah in Osrushana, Transoxania.
 His father was Jafar bin Yunus al-Shibli.
 Abu Bakr al-Shibli was a high official of Baghdad before he embarked on the spiritual path and became a disciple of Junayd Baghdadi.
 His name was mentioned by the Persian poets such as Attar, Rumi and Sanai.
 He was also associated with Hallaj.
 According to one source, he was in a constant state of jazb and was finally committed to an asylum.
 Others assert that he feigned madness.